 I spent the past year in Beijing.
-The Chinese language has taught me that change is inevitable — and life will yield new governments and new loves for me.
+The Chinese language has taught me that change is inevitable — and life will yield new loves for me.

 This past year I lived in China as a 17-year-old American high school girl, a true sign of the times.